Tiritiri Matangi Island

-Tiritiri Matangi Island is located in the Hauraki Gulf of New Zealand, 3.4 km east of the Whangaparaoa Peninsula in the North Island and 30 km north east of Auckland.
+Tiritiri Matangi Island is located in the Hauraki Gulf of New Zealand, 3.4 km east of the Whangaparāoa Peninsula in the North Island and 30 km north east of Auckland.
 The 2.2 km² island is an open nature reserve managed by the Supporters of Tiritiri Matangi Incorporated, under the supervision of the Department of Conservation and is noted for its bird life, including takahē, North Island kōkako and kiwi.
 It attracts between 30,000 and 32,000 visitors a year, the latter figure being the maximum allowed by the Auckland Conservation Management Strategy.

 The name, Māori for "tossed by the wind", is often popularly shortened to Tiritiri.
 Māori mythology considers the island to be a float of an ancestral fishing net.

+Geography

+The island is located on the Hibiscus Coast, to the east of Whangaparāoa Peninsula, and is composed of ancient greywacke rock.